whiprandolph/bestseller/Scratch/Revolutionary Activities.md

 ### 10 - Why Are People So Racist and Hateful

 <b><div class="rev-act"><div class="rev-act-header">Revolutionary Activity #14<br/>Protect yourself from adopting racist or hateful beliefs</div>
 </b><div class="rev-act-body">When all you hear are terrible stories about a country or ethnicity, it can be hard to remember that they're just people too.
 But if you know someone from that group that you admire, you're much less likely to fall for manipulative racist and hateful propaganda.<br/><br/>Think of a country or ethnicity that your government or news media commonly report in very negative ways.
 Then find a person from there that you can admire or learn from.
 You could try to meet someone who lives nearby, or if you cannot find anyone, look for stories at the library or online.
-If you live in the United States, I suggest finding someone from Russia, Iran, or Palestine.<br/><br/>For example, Vasily Arkhipov was a Russian naval officer working in a Soviet submarine during the Cuban Missile Crisis.
+If you live in the United States, I suggest finding someone from Russia, Iran, or Palestine.<br/><br/>For example, Vasily Arkhipov was a Russian naval officer working on a Soviet submarine during the Cuban Missile Crisis.
 One day during that tense standoff with the US in 1962, the two most senior officers wanted to launch nuclear weapons, falsely thinking that war had broken out after an American ship dropped explosives near their sub.
 All 3 top officers had to agree in order to fire the nuclear weapons, but Arkhipov, the most junior of the three officers, did not believe war had broken out, did not bow to pressure, and refused to launch nuclear weapons.
 He was right, war had not begun, and his integrity under pressure prevented global nuclear war and saved the lives of millions of people.[xxx-arkhipov]<br/><br/>Finding a person to learn from does not mean you need to support the country's government.
 But if you're ever tempted to feel racism or hatred towards a whole country or group, the admirable person you find will remind you that they're people too, probably stuck in an unhealthy nation like you.</div></div>